Variable Selection in Regression-based Estimation of Dynamic Treatment Regimes: Simulation Studies

 Step 3: Set the blip function, and hence the optimal treatment strategy, to depend only on $X_1$: $\gamma(x,a;\bpsi)=a(\psi_0+\psi_1x_1)$ for $\psi_0=1, \psi_1=-1.5$.

 Step 4: Set the treatment-free model to $f(\bx;\bbeta)=0.5-0.6e^{x_1}-2x_1-2x_2$.

 Step 5: Generate the outcome $Y \sim N(f(\bx;\bbeta)+\gamma(\bx,a;\bpsi),1).$

-We apply estimation and variable selection approaches with a variety of sample sizes (100, 500 and 2000) in four scenarios, where neither, one, or both of the treatment and treatment-free models is correctly specified.
-Specifically, the scenarios are:

-$\bullet$ \textit{Scenario 1 (neither treatment nor treatment-free is correct):} Regress $\bY$ on ($\boldsymbol{1},\bX,\bA, \\ \bA\bX$), and set all observational weights to 1 (similar to assuming a null propensity score model).
-As this scenario fails to meet the assumptions of correct model specification required by all methods, consistency is not assured for any approach.
+We apply estimation and variable selection approaches with a variety of sample sizes (100, 500, and 2000) in four scenarios, where neither, one, or both of the treatment and treatment-free models is correctly specified.
+Specifically, the scenarios are: \textit{Scenario 1 (neither treatment nor treatment-free is correct):} Regress $\bY$ on ($\boldsymbol{1},\bX,\bA, \bA\bX$), and set all observational weights to 1 (similar to assuming a null propensity score model).
+As this scenario fails to meet the assumptions of correct model specification, consistency is not assured for any approach. \textit{Scenario 2 (treatment correct, treatment-free incorrect):} Regress $\bY$ on ($\boldsymbol{1},\bX,\bA, \bA\bX$), but fit a correctly specified propensity score model whose parameters are estimated via logistic regression. \textit{Scenario 3 (treatment incorrect, treatment-free correct):} Regress $\bY$ on ($\boldsymbol{1},e^{\bX_1},\bX,\bA,\bA e^{\bX_1}, \bA\bX$), so that the treatment-free model is correctly specified but - as in scenario 1 - set all observational weights to 1. \textit{Scenario 4 (both treatment and treatment-free are correct):} Regress $\bY$ on ($\boldsymbol{1},e^{\bX_1},\bX,\bA,\bA e^{\bX_1}, \bA\bX$), and estimate the parameters using a correctly specified propensity score.